 Every Turning Point Volunteer must attend Orientation before their first day of service.
 Taking the steps below will begin to prepare you to make a difference in a life through therapeutic horsemanship.
 Your instructor will give you on going instruction when you arrive at the barn but you still need to attend an Orientation training session – either LIVE or online.

-Orientation is scheduled before classes start each semester but you can also watch the Virtual Orientation videos below and take an online test before your first session if you miss LIVE orientation at the beginning of the semester.
+Orientation is scheduled before classes start each semester but you can also watch the Virtual Orientation videos below before your first session if you miss LIVE orientation at the beginning of the semester.

 Follow these simple steps before Orientation: